gitam2869/Ceedmy-Students/README.md

 # Ceedmy
 Intership Project
-This is online learning android application for students.
-In this application differnt exam preparation can be possible.
+It is an android based project.
+It is an online learning platform for students who can learn different courses for different competitive exams.

 Apk file : https://drive.google.com/file/d/1mwrym47XJMYI-DpEida5NItayZtAM7Rr/view?usp=sharing